actswartz/ansible/LABS/09 Loop Control.md

 * Recognize default loop output in Ansible
 * Use `loop_control` to label iterations with a meaningful identifier
-* Explain why `loop_control` makes debugging easier in large loops
+* Understand why `loop_control` makes playbook output easier to read and debug
-* Confirm IOS-XE interfaces configured correctly
+* Confirm IOS-XE interfaces were configured correctly

 ---

-✨ **Key takeaway:** `loop_control` doesn’t change what Ansible *does*, but it changes what Ansible *shows*.
-This small improvement in readability can save hours of frustration in large-scale automation.

----
+✨ **Key takeaway:** `loop_control` improves how loop results are presented.
+It provides a cleaner, more human-readable format that makes debugging easier and progress more obvious when working with larger data sets.